WhatsApp call button

 Install an electronic pet door

 Adding an electronic pet door, such as a microchip cat flap, can simplify your life.
-A special tab could be added to your pet collar or implant a microchip so only your pet can enter and leave your home whenever it wants.
+A special tab could be added to your pet collar or a microchip so only your pet can enter and leave your home whenever it wants.

 Use a pet door lock